GregPetropoulos/SupportDesk/README.md

 ## EXAMPLE OF USE

 ## PROJECT STATUS
- Deployed on to Heroku and fully functional.
-The project will undergo CI/CD with several improvements in the dev environmen, tested and pushed to prod via main
+ Currently live and [Deployed](https://support-desk-services.herokuapp.com/) to Heroku, fully functional.

+The project will undergo several CI/CD improvements and testing in the dev environment, and afterwards pushed to prod via heroku main branch

 ## ROADMAP
 This project will undergo several enhancements to include
  - New styling with TailwindUI
- - Added staff UI/UX Admin CRUD
+ - Added UI/UX for Admin/Users
  - Added format placeholders to create a ticket form
  - Adjusted layout
  - Email submission on status change
  - Admin Dashboard
- - Statistics Chart
+ - Statistics Chart using D3 API
  - FAQ
+ - Admin role to include:
+    - Delete a  user
+    - Reset a password
+    - Any user ticket history
+- User role add ons:
+    - User can reset password
+    - User can delete account
+    - User history snapshot 45 days
+- Support screenshots
  - TBD

 ## SOURCES